 For more Behaviour Strategies go to the following links:

 Plan for fun family days, outings, weekends away or holidays together so that everyone has positive experiences together as a family.

-They don't have to be expensive.
+'Fun Days' don't have to be expensive.
 Kids love playing at the park or going to the beach.
 Camping holidays can be heaps of fun.
 Children can learn to ride bikes in areas that aren't built up, or set up a tent, explore new places, interact with native or farm animals, play board games together or cards, or toast marshmallows by a fire (if supervised by a parent.)
 As a family you can even lay on your backs on a blanket by a lake and look up at the stars and discuss constellations.